jomarcardoso/brazilian-super-hero/README.md

 The enemy ship is floating in the sky, getting the stolen resources.
 They won the war.
-The world is over, not only humans, but animals and the environment.
+The world is over, not only humans, but animals and the environment are completely destroyed.
-The Earth can't recover itself and it will have the same destiny of Venus.
+The Earth can't recover itself and it will have the same destiny of Venus the old home of the humans.

+While Roger was crying and holding his he have listened to Rafa speaking.

+_ Why you haven't given up yet?

+That phrase had always the answer:
+"because I have someone to fight for" it didn't make sense anymore cause had no one alive to protect.
+That words was the punishment from the person who most believed in Roger e his determination to do all needed to look after who he loves.

 The hatred of Roger turned into wrath, and he hold his hammer stronger than ever.